david284/cbusLibrary/README.md

 ## usage

   const cbusLib = require('cbusLibrary')
   An instance of the class is created automatically, so can be used immediately

+## publish
+  To publish theisw package after changes npm publish